ShravanKulkarni1004/WEC-Systems-Recs---Compiler-Task/README.md

     - **Output**- ![Screenshot (36)](https://github.com/user-attachments/assets/ba3f9490-113a-42a4-9ed3-757365789ac2)

-    You can try taking a word more than 26 but less than 29.
+    You can try taking a word of length more than 26 but less than 29.

 - If we add a sequence of numbers, say 123
     - `"Hello, 123 world-wide communication technologies."`